Mean-payoff Games with Partial Observation: Strategy Transfer

 \section{Strategy Transfer}

-In this section we will construct a reachability game from an MPG with limited-observation in which winning strategies for either player are sufficient (but not necessarily necessary) for winning strategies in the original MPG.
+In this section we will construct a reachability game from an MPG with limited observation in which winning strategies for either player are sufficient (but not necessary) for observation-based winning strategies in the original MPG.